iona-b/always-balanced-frontend/README.md

 rails server            # to start up your rails server
 ```

-You should now cd into the always-balanced-frontend directory and run the following command in your terminal:
+You should now cd into the always-balanced-frontend directory and run the following commands in your terminal:

 ```
 npm install             # to download the necessary React packages and dependencies